jaotors/say-my-word/README.md

 # 📚 AI Word of the Day

 A simple web app that helps you learn a new English word every day.
-It fetches a random word and uses AI (OpenAI GPT) to generate an easy-to-understand example sentence.
 Perfect for daily vocabulary practice — especially if you’re preparing for IELTS or just want to improve your English.

 ## 🚀 Features (MVP)